Back to Blog

 Enterprise Compliance

 Vault has years of enterprise deployments behind it, SOC 2 certifications, and the kind of compliance documentation that makes auditors happy.
-If you need to check specific certification boxes, Vault is the safer choice today.
-We're working on compliance, but we're not there yet.
+If you need specific certification coverage, evaluate products that currently provide it.
+The Redshift individual product does not offer compliance certification.

 Dynamic Secrets